department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/user-research/conversation-guide.md

 -   Alright, I'm logged in- I'd like to learn more about your thoughts on the current logged-in experience.
 -   Tell me how what you see lines up with your expectations.
 -   Is this what you typically see when you log in?
+-   Our session today has been focused a personalized homepage - how do you see that as being different from your profile?

 That's helpful, thank you!

 ## Post-Task Interview - 5 minutes

-- We've talked a lot today about a personalized homepage - what do you think the difference is between that, and your profile?

-  *Leave logged-in screen share active in case it's helpful to reference*

 -   Is there anything you'd want to see on the pages/cards we made today that we haven't talked about?
 -   Is there anything you'd want to be able to do from the pages we made that we haven't talked about?
 -   If applicable: Throughout this session, I've been using the word "homepage" - how does that resonate with you?
 Would you call it something different?
 -   Do you have any other thoughts on anything we discussed today you want to be sure to share before we wrap up?
 -   Any questions for me?

 ### Thank-You and Closing - 1 minute